 • Applications requiring high sensitivity to small defects.

 At Metal Finishings Ltd our experienced team is ready to help determine the most suitable NDT technique for your components.
-With NADCAP accreditation for both our MPI and FPI techniques we are ready to support any NDT needs you may have.
 Contact us today to learn more about our NDT services.

 Part before penetrant removal